Cisco VoIP - Basic Troubleshooting for Desk Phones

-- Is the cable plugged securely into the port on the phone?
+2. Is the cable plugged securely into the network port (3 box symbol) on the phone?
 The cable should lead from the wall port directly to the phone.

-- Is the cable plugged securely into the computer?
-The cable should lead from the phone directly to the computer.
+3. Is the cable plugged securely into the computer?
+The cable should lead from the PC port (1 box symbol) on the phone directly to the computer.

 4. Are any of the cable connections loose or poorly fitted?
 The cable should not be jammed into a jack but it also should not be wiggly.
 Old cables are a common issue.
 If you can hold the cable a “certain way” in the jack and the Ethernet reconnects this is an indicator of a bad cable.
 If this is a problem, please replace the cable.